Set up SAP integration

 Trend Micro Deep Security supports integration with the SAP NetWeaver platform.

-The Trend Micro Deep Security Agent can be called by a library that is automatically deployed on Windows Server 2008 R2 64-bit, SUSE Linux Enterprise Server 11 or 12 (SLES) 64-bit, or Red Hat Enterprise Linux 6 or 7 (RHEL) 64-bit operating systems.
+The Trend Micro Deep Security Agent can be called by a library that is automatically deployed on Windows Server 2008 R2 64-bit, Windows Server 2012 R2 64-bit, SUSE Linux Enterprise Server 11 or 12 (SLES) 64-bit, or Red Hat Enterprise Linux 6 or 7 (RHEL) 64-bit operating systems.

 This is an overview of the integration steps: